-Advocacy is one of the three parts of the Preserve Arkansas’s mission.
+Advocacy is an important part of Preserve Arkansas’s mission.
 As the only statewide nonprofit organization dedicated to saving Arkansas’s architectural and cultural heritage, Preserve Arkansas is often in the thick of the battle.
-From saving historic buildings such as Carnall Hall and the Donaghey Building to promoting preservation-friendly legislation locally and at the State Capitol, Preserve Arkansas works diligently to promote preservation efforts across the state.
+From saving historic buildings, structures, and sites to promoting preservation-friendly legislation at all levels of government, Preserve Arkansas works diligently to promote preservation efforts across the state.

 Since 2012, Preserve Arkansas has worked to advocate for increased funding for historic county courthouses throughout the state through the dedicated funding source of the Arkansas Natural and Cultural Resources Council.

 Preserve Arkansas adds a statewide voice to local advocacy efforts throughout Arkansas.
-Some of the issues in which we are involved in promoting (and you can get involved too!)–
+Here are a few of the local issues that we support (and you can, too!):

 William E. Woodruff House, Little Rock